jinkang-0/selfhosted-mc-server/README.md

 If you'd like, you can configure any of the server properties in the `docker-compose.yml` file.
 Refer to the Minecraft server Docker image [documentation](https://docker-minecraft-server.readthedocs.io/en/latest/configuration/server-properties/) for syntax details.

-One crucial thing to set is the `OPS` environment variable.
-You may want to give yourself operator privileges to change gamerules and debug issues in the server.
+Note: you may want to set the `OPS` environment variable.
+You may want to give yourself operator privileges to change gamerules, debug issues in the server, or add players to the whitelist.

 When you're ready to start, run: